trendy-sand-dance/transcendence/README.md

 <div align=center>

-# Transcendence / Club Pong (In development...)
+# Transcendence / Club Pong

 A Habbo Hotel-inspired isometric world, where players can hangout, chat, and play pong in realtime against each other.
 This repo will setup and run the services making up the transcendence project ([database-service](https://github.com/trendy-sand-dance/database), [frontend-service](https://github.com/trendy-sand-dance/frontend), [gameserver-service](https://github.com/trendy-sand-dance/gameserver), [usermanagement-service](https://github.com/trendy-sand-dance/user-management)).
 </div>

+> [!WARNING]
+> This project is still in early development

 ## About
 It currently only contains one `docker-compose.yml` file which pulls down the latest images.